 Translational funding enables researchers to set early-stage innovations and discoveries on a path to commercialization.

-JHTV manages two translational funds, the Louis B. Thalheimer Fund for Translational Research and the Cohen Translational Engineering Fund, offered exclusively to those in the Johns Hopkins community.
+JHTV manages three translational funds, the Bisciotti Foundation Translational Fund, the Cohen Translational Engineering Fund and the Louis B. Thalheimer Fund for Translational Research offered exclusively to those in the Johns Hopkins community.

-Additionally, we have extensive knowledge of other translational funds within Johns Hopkins as well as external opportunities.
+Additionally, we have extensive knowledge of other translational funds within Johns Hopkins as well as external opportunities, including the new Microsoft Innovation Acceleration Award to promote entrepreneurship and adoption of leading AI technologies.
 This ensures that you find the funding opportunities you need, whether you’re an undergraduate or graduate student, faculty member or startup.

 Government programs and independent organizations provide non-dilutive funding designed specifically to support the growth of new companies.